Our seminars and customized trainings are now available in a live interactive online format.

 - Visual strategies to prevent off-task and other behavioral challenges

 - Choice boards and "I Can…" charts to increase focus, attention and motivation

 - What to say and do when your students struggle to stay engaged

-Linda Davidson will be available at the seminar for consultation regarding your questions and the unique needs of your own program.
+Linda Davidson will be available to answer your specific questions and the unique needs of your own program.